iflylabs/iflychat-smf-2/README.md

 iflychat-smf-2
 ==============

-iFlyChat Simple Machines Forum Plugin
+iFlyChat Simple Machines Forum Mod

+To see the demo of the product, please visit - https://iflychat.com.

+To install the mod, please check the installation guide here - https://iflychat.com/installation/smf-chat-mod.